-- + Bioenergy with CCS (BECCS) whereby biomass is combusted or gasified to produce a fuel or electricity and the CO2 that emitted is captured and sequestered in deep geological reservoirs. - Direct air capture (DAC) with CCS, whereby chemical processes are used to capture CO2 from ambient air and coupled with carbon sequestration in geological reservoirs.
+- Direct air capture (DAC) with CCS, whereby chemical processes are used to capture CO2 from ambient air and coupled with carbon sequestration in geological reservoirs.
 This last step is critical for both DAC with CCS and BECCS to produce negative emissions. - + Carbon mineralization, also referred to as "enhanced weathering," whereby CO2 forms a very strong chemical bond with reactive minerals.
 The cost and potential for this technology remains speculative and it is unclear that this option would be available at large scale by mid-century.

 The focus and research around CDR options has grown significantly over the past 10 years with large bodies of research and funding focusing on these options (Minx, Fuss, & Nemet, 2018).
 Today it is still unknown which strain of these solutions will be most cost-effective by mid-century.
 However, there is a consensus on the need to maximize the use of existing land use and management solutions to remove as much carbon dioxide as possible, which will vary in potential by region.
-Negative emissions technologies such as BECCS and DAC with CCS are also expected to become viable options in the 2040-2050-time frame.
+Negative emissions technologies such as BECCS and DAC with CCS (also known as DACCS) are also expected to become viable options in the 2040-2050-time frame.
 In this study, the focus is not on any specific CDR option, but instead on highlighting the scale of the need for CDR to meet net zero emissions by 2045.

 NETs, such as BECCS and DACCS in California could potentially play a key role in removing unabated carbon emissions, though these also face constraints.
 The potential for BECCS is limited by the availability of biomass in California, while DAC with CCS is limited only by available, non-productive, or protected land.
-Both are limited by the potential for geological carbon sequestration in the state, of which there is an estimated 5 GtCO2e in the largest oil & gas basins in California and an estimated 30-420 GtCO2e of storage potential estimated in saline aquifers, though the saline aquifers in the state have limited characterization and actual storage capacity could be substantially lower (WESTCARB 2010).
+Both are limited by the potential for geological carbon sequestration in the state, of which there is an estimated 5 GtCO2e in the largest oil & gas basins in California and an estimated 30-420 GtCO2e of storage potential estimated in saline aquifers, though the saline aquifers in the state have limited characterization and actual storage capacity could be substantially lower (WESTCARB 2010)15.
 Table 6 highlights the amount of CDR that each scenario relies on to mitigate remaining gross emissions.